VirtualZardoz/claude-post/README.md

 2. Ensure your email server supports IMAP and SMTP access
 3. Verify your credentials in the `.env` file
 4. Make sure the proper mailbox is selected before operations
+5. On Windows, check if your console is using UTF-8 encoding (code page 65001)
+6. If you see Unicode encoding errors in email content, update to the latest version which includes fixes

 ## License